 Reachmail is known for having customizable email templates and detailed analytics that make improving your campaigns significantly easier.
 Besides its free version, it has three different paid plans—Bronze, Silver, and Gold—ranging between $10 to $70 per month.

 It offers alternative solutions based on your online store’s size and high-volume senders.
 The company also has support staff on hand to guide you as you develop your email strategies.
-What sets this email service provider apart from others is its excellent customer service.
+Excellent customer service is what sets this provider apart from other email service providers.

 This platform offers three different plans: the New Business Plan, the Growing Business Plan, and the Pro Marketer Plan.
 The New Business Plan is free, while the Pro Marketer Plan costs $199 per month.
 Although not cheap, its marketing resources help you stay informed and ahead of your competition.